Loops, Blocks & Strings

 I think that mentally counting the amount of =

-s to put above and below the text is very error prone.
-It can make future maintainer's life worse (keep in mind that the future maintainer can be you).
-Let's find a better way to write that.
+symbols to put above and below the text is very error prone.
+It can make future maintainer's life worse.
+Just to think that the future maintainer can be you, it should trigger a desire to find a better way to write that.

 Here Documents